-Four giant pandas are making a new home in Calgary!
-Their move to #yyc means the Calgary Zoo wanted to build them a beautiful, sustainable place to live with the help of Zeidler Architecture.
+Four giant pandas have made a home in Calgary!
+For their move to #yyc, the Calgary Zoo was proud to build them a beautiful, sustainable place to live with the help of Zeidler Architecture.

 What can you expect to find in Panda Passage?

 We are thrilled to have welcomed pandas in 2018 for a five-year stay.
 Giant pandas have a specific habitat in China, and part of caring for this important ambassador species at the zoo is ensuring the bears have a home that suits their needs.
 Thank you to Zeidler Architecture for their incredible work as lead architects of this huge project- building Panda Passage was no small feat!

 “Zeidler is extremely fortunate to have been involved in this one of a kind project!
 Working on the Panda exhibit, as well as our previous experience in working with the Zoo on Destination Africa, has been incredibly fulfilling.
 The opportunity to see a child’s expression when they get up close, face to face with a panda, certainly makes it all worthwhile.
 At Zeidler, we fully support the Calgary Zoo and their focus on wildlife conservation and sustainable initiatives through these incredible projects.” – Bill Mitchell, Partner at Zeidler Architecture.

 As a conservation organization, the Calgary Zoo set out to use our resources in the most efficient way possible while we transformed the Eurasian Gateway building for the last two years.
 The Panda Passage building will be seeking Petal Certification as part of the Living Building Challenge (LBC), which provides a framework for design, construction and the symbiotic relationship between people and all aspects of the built environment.
 This will be the first LBC project in Calgary!

 What does this mean for the building of Panda Passage?
 Some of the sustainability actions we took: